davidjosearaujo/dissertation/docs/3GPP Specification/Procedures for the 5G System (5GS) - 23.502.md

 In Registration and subsequent Registration procedures via trusted non-3GPP access, the NAS messages are always exchanged between the UE and the AMF.
 When possible, the UE can be authenticated by reusing the existing UE security context in AMF.
 ![[Registration via Trusted non-3GPP Access.png]]
+#### Step 1
+A layer-2 connection is established between the UE and the TNAP.
+In the case of IEEE Std 802.11, this step corresponds to an 802.11 Association.
+In the case of PPP, this step corresponds to a PPP LCP negotiation.
+In other types of non-3GPP access (e.g. Ethernet), this step may not be required.
+#### Step 2-3
+An EAP procedure is initiated.
+#### Step 4-10
+An EAP-5G procedure is executed as the one specified in clause 4.12.2.2 for the untrusted non-3GPP access with the following modifications:
+- The registration request may contain an indication that the UE supports TNGF selection based on the slices the UE wishes to use over trusted non-3GPP access (i.e. that the UE supports Extended WLANSP rule).
+- A TNGF key (instead of an N3IWF key) is created in the UE and in the AMF after the successful authentication.
+The TNGF key is transferred from the AMF to TNGF in step 10a (within the N2 Initial Context Setup Request).
+The TNGF derives a TNAP key, which is provided to the TNAP.
+The TNAP key depends on the non-3GPP access technology (e.g. it is a Pairwise Master Key in the case of IEEE Std 802.11).
+# 4.12b  Procedures for devices that do not support 5GC NAS over WLAN access